analysis-tools-dev/static-analysis/README.md

 - [PHPArkitect](https://github.com/phparkitect/arkitect) — PHPArkitect helps you to keep your PHP codebase coherent and solid, by permitting to add some architectural constraint check to your workflow.
 You can express the constraint that you want to enforce, in simple and readable PHP code.

-- [phpca](https://github.com/wapmorgan/PhpCodeAnalyzer) :warning: — Finds usage of non-built-in extensions.
+- [phpca](https://github.com/wapmorgan/PhpCodeAnalyzer) — Finds usage of non-built-in extensions.

-- [phpcpd](https://github.com/sebastianbergmann/phpcpd) :warning: — Copy/Paste Detector for PHP code.
+- [phpcpd](https://github.com/sebastianbergmann/phpcpd) — Copy/Paste Detector for PHP code.

 - [phpdcd](https://github.com/sebastianbergmann/phpdcd) :warning: — Dead Code Detector (DCD) for PHP code.

-- [PhpDependencyAnalysis](https://mamuz.github.io/PhpDependencyAnalysis) :warning: — Builds a dependency graph for a project.
+- [PhpDependencyAnalysis](https://mamuz.github.io/PhpDependencyAnalysis) — Builds a dependency graph for a project.

 - [PhpDeprecationDetector](https://github.com/wapmorgan/PhpDeprecationDetector) — Analyzer of PHP code to search issues with deprecated functionality in newer interpreter versions.
 It finds removed objects (functions, variables, constants and ini-directives),  deprecated functions functionality, and usage of forbidden names or tricks (e.g. reserved identifiers in newer versions).

-- [phpdoc-to-typehint](https://github.com/dunglas/phpdoc-to-typehint) :warning: — Add scalar type hints and return types to existing PHP projects using PHPDoc annotations.
+- [phpdoc-to-typehint](https://github.com/dunglas/phpdoc-to-typehint) — Add scalar type hints and return types to existing PHP projects using PHPDoc annotations.

 - [phpDocumentor](https://www.phpdoc.org) — Analyzes PHP source code to generate documentation.